Nine people injured after boat crash on Queenstown's Shotover River

-Nine people are injured following a jet boat crash on Queenstown's Shotover River in Skippers Canyon.
+Nine people have been injured in a jet boat crash on Queenstown's Shotover River in Skippers Canyon.

 Police have confirmed the boat that crashed was a commercial jetboat.

-The Swift Water Rescue Team was initially on stand-by, but had since been stood down.
+The Swift Water Rescue Team was initially on standby, but have since been stood down.

 Nine people were injured, all sustaining moderate or minor injuries in the crash.

-A witness at the scene said the accident appeared to have happened around 200 metres downstream of the Skippers Canyon suspension bridge.
+A witness at the scene said the accident appeared to have happened about 200 metres downstream of the Skippers Canyon suspension bridge.

 "It looks like it was a substantial accident."